Persons who can testify in principle

 Indeed, theA60 (1) EPC provides that, in this particular case, the applicable law is:

-- the law of the State in which the employee carries out his principal activity,
+- the law of the State in which the employee carries on his principal activity,

-- or if it can not be determined, the law of the State in which the establishment of the employer is located.
+- or if this cannot be determined, the law of the State in which the employer's establishment is located.

-1.2.3.
-Several people realizing the invention independently of each other
+Several people carrying out the invention independently of each other

 If several persons have made the invention independently of each other, the right to the European patent belongs to the one who files first (priority date, A60 (2) EPC).